 Relief for the pain of waiting for AJAX elements on the page?

-October 21, 2009 by testingjeff
+October 21, 2009

 More and more web applications are taking advantage of asynchronous JavaScript (or AJAX) – and with good reason.
 It gives tremendous power to a web application, allowing the app to respond fluidly to the user without requiring a full page reload and making it feel more like a native desktop app.
 At the same time, it makes the application trickier to automate.